mcsc-impact-climate/Geo-FTADS-Analysis/README.md

 ## Running the geospatial mapping tool

-The code and shapefiles in [web_interface](./web_interface) represent an initial skeleton for functionality to visualize shapefiles interactively on a web interface.
+The code in [web](./web) contains all functionality to visualize the geojsons interactively on a web interface.
 The code can be executed as follows:

 ```bash
 # Install python requirements if needed